 The Hills – this suburb is known for its wine, picturesque sceneries and a Weir.

-The indigenous Nyoongar tribes inhabited the Perth region for over forty thousand years before the British settlers occupied the land.
-The British started as a free and small settler colony way back in 1829 and was a part of the bigger Swan River colony.
-The settlement was named ‘Perth’ on the lines of Perth, Scotland, as it was the norm in those days to name newer cities with the same names as of existing cities in the settlers’ homeland.
+The Indigenous Nyoongar tribes inhabited the Perth region for over forty thousand years before the British settlers occupied the land.
+The British started as a free and small settler colony in 1829 and was part of the bigger Swan River colony.
+The settlement was named ‘Perth’ after Perth, Scotland, as it was the norm in those days to name newer cities with the same names as existing cities in the settlers’ homeland.

-Beginning 1850, with the inflow of convicts, the settlement grew and their work helped frame the city’s architecture.
-The growth mushroomed with the discovery of gold in the eighteen nineties.
+Beginning in 1850, the settlement grew with the inflow of convicts, and their work helped frame the city’s architecture.
+The growth mushroomed with the discovery of gold in the eighteen-nineties.
 The discovery of other mineral deposits down the line has been crucial to the growth of the economy of the city.

 Perth became part of the Commonwealth of Australia in 1901 as the capital of Western Australia.
-Perth saw a great rate of migration following the World War 2 due to its mining prospects that eventually meant it could overtake Adelaide’s population in the eighties.
-Although the mines are located in the remote corners of the state, Perth acts as a hub to mining related activities.
+Perth saw a great rate of migration following World War 2 due to its mining prospects, which eventually meant it could overtake Adelaide’s population in the eighties.
+Although the mines are located in the remote corners of the state, Perth acts as a hub for mining-related activities.

-Perth continues to be the fastest growing city in Australia and has evolved as a vibrant city from its more laid back demeanor of the past.
+Perth continues to be the fastest-growing city in Australia and has evolved as a vibrant city from its more laid-back demeanour of the past.
 As a relatively new city, Perth doesn’t have the Victorian charm of its eastern cousins but makes up with its brilliantly planned parks and open spaces.

-Perth is perhaps the most isolated city in the world with all the eastern cities almost grouped together in comparison and yet boasts of a rich and diverse culture.
-The diversity is the result of continuous inward migration of people from all parts of the world with a large bracket of its citizens born outside Australia.
-Perth gets many migrants from close by places like South Africa, India, Thailand and Malaysia and this fact reflects in the wide variety of cuisine the city offers.
-For such a diverse population the city is surprisingly safe and has an excellent crime fighting record.
+Perth is perhaps the most isolated city in the world, with all the eastern cities almost grouped together in comparison, and yet it boasts a rich and diverse culture.
+Diversity is the result of continuous inward migration of people from all parts of the world, with a large number of its citizens born outside Australia.
+Perth gets many migrants from nearby places like South Africa, India, Thailand and Malaysia, and this fact is reflected in the wide variety of cuisine the city offers.
+For such a diverse population, the city is surprisingly safe and has an excellent crime-fighting record.
 A true cosmopolitan in every sense, Perth is a destination that you cannot dislike.

-Perth is a very sunny city with almost nine hours of sunlight everyday and has a typical Mediterranean climate with summers that are dry and hot with the winters being mild and wet.
-Summer temperatures can reach into the 40’s (over 100 Fahrenheit) while winters are mild around fifteen.
-Rains are sporadic and limited but it does rain a lot when it happens.
+Perth is a very sunny city with almost nine hours of sunlight every day.
+It has a typical Mediterranean climate, with summers that are dry and hot and winters that are mild and wet.
+Summer temperatures can reach into the 40s (over 100 Fahrenheit) while winters are mild, around fifteen.
+Rains are sporadic and limited, but they do rain a lot when they happen.
 Being on the coast, storms can be severe with strong winds but generally don’t cause a lot of destruction.

-Perth offers some of the best beaches in the country that are best for swimming during the summer.
+Perth offers some of the best beaches in the country for swimming during the summer.
 Sunscreen is a must on these beaches.
-The beaches are patrolled well and provide facilities like shady grassed areas, refreshments, toilets and first aid.
+The beaches are patrolled well and provide facilities like shady grassed areas, refreshments, toilets, and first aid.

-Overall, Perth is a delight of a city that promises a wonderful and a safe life for families and aspirants alike and hence it is worth considering as a city to settle in.
+Overall, Perth is a delight of a city that promises a wonderful and safe life for families and aspirants alike, and hence, it is worth considering as a place to settle.

-If you are looking for more on information on Perth you can visit http://wikitravel.org/en/Perth, which includes information on getting into Perth, getting around, what to see, do, buy, eat, drink, sleep, getting gout and staying safe in Perth.
+If you are looking for more information on Perth, you can visit http://wikitravel.org/en/Perth.
+This includes information on getting into Perth, getting around, what to see, do, buy, eat, drink, sleep, getting gout, and staying safe in Perth.

 The below posts might interest you: